 DARPA expects that multi-modal approaches will be required to improve signature identification and address multiple challenge elements that could degrade the usefulness of any one sensor (e.g., environmental conditions, casualty pose).
-Various sensor modalities and combinations will be allowed, including but not limited to LIDAR, acoustic, visual, RF, IR, UV, radar, gravity, compass/magnetic, GPS, Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)
+Various sensor modalities and combinations will be allowed, including but not limited to LIDAR, acoustic, visual, RF, IR, UV, radar, gravity, compass/magnetic, GPS, and chemical.

-and chemical.